totaloncue/guides/general/linux-folder-structure.md

 ## Overview of Important directories

+Directory structure is based on scope and categories

 1. /bin
    1. Essential command binaries that need to be available in single-user mode e.g. cat, ls, cp
 1. /dev